Singhzing-kid1/hackathon/README.md

 - run the command `Venv\Scripts\activate`
 - run the command `python -m pip install -r requirments.txt`
 - cd into the app folder using `cd mm`
-- run the app using `briefcase run`
+- run the app using `briefcase dev`

 ### MacOS: